 a.
 The study doctor will collect information about your medical history, symptoms, exposure history, and medical information related to Lyme disease that will help us better analyze and understand the data we collect about your immune system.

 b.
 If you have a rash that is specific to Lyme disease, a photograph will be taken of that rash, and measures will be put in place to protect your privacy.
-All study information will be stored with a code in place of your name.
-All information recorded will be de-identified in accordance with HIPAA standards.
+All study information that will be held by the sponsor of the study will be stored with a code in place of your name, in accordance with HIPAA standards.

 2. Blood draw

 a.
-You will have the option to complete your blood draw(s) at the study doctor’s office, or a mobile phlebotomist may come to you.
-The blood draw will be approximately 6 tablespoons if you are an adult or between 1-2 tablespoons for a child.
+You will have the option to complete your blood draw(s) at the study doctor’s office, or a mobile phlebotomist can come to you.
+The blood draw will be approximately 7 tablespoons.

-Once you have completed all responses to the questionnaire and you have had the blood collection, you will be compensated $50 for your participation.
+Once you have completed all responses to the questionnaire and you have had the blood draw, you will be compensated $100 for your participation.

-Follow-up Study Visits If you have been diagnosed with Lyme disease or are suspected of having Lyme disease, you will be asked to participate in three additional study visits throughout a 12-month time period at 1 month, 6 months and 12 months.
+If you have been diagnosed with Lyme disease or you suspect you have Lyme disease, you will be asked to participate in three additional study visits over a 12-month time period, at 1 month, 6 months, and 12 months.
 Completion of each visit includes both a blood draw and discussing your symptoms and medical information relating to Lyme disease with a study doctor to collect study-related medical information.

-You will receive additional compensation of $50 for each follow up blood draw and study site or telehealth visit you complete, up to a total of three.
+You will receive additional compensation of $100 for each follow-up blood draw and study site or telehealth visit you complete, up to four draws/visits total.

-Potential physical risks associated with drawing blood, include: soreness at the site of puncture, bruising, and in rare cases, infection of the blood draw site, fainting, nerve or tendon damage.
+Potential physical risks associated with drawing blood include soreness at the site of puncture, bruising, and in rare cases, infection of the blood draw site, fainting, or nerve or tendon damage.

-The overall results of the study may be published; however, all protected health information (PHI) that could potentially identify you will be completely removed and all data presented would be de-identified in accordance with HIPAA.
-If you are in the Lyme disease cohort (group) your healthcare provider will have access to the results of the standard two-tiered test (STTT) for Lyme disease completed during the study.
-Adaptive, as the Sponsor, will not return any additional individual results from this study nor provide results directly to participants.
+The overall results of the study may be published; however, all protected health information (PHI) that could potentially identify you will be completely removed and all data presented will be de-identified in accordance with HIPAA.
+If you are in the Lyme disease cohort (group), your healthcare provider will have access to the results of the standard two-tiered test (STTT) for Lyme disease completed during the study.
+Adaptive, as the Sponsor, will not return any additional individual results from this study, nor provide results directly to participants.

 You will not receive any direct benefits from being in this study.

 No, all study related procedures will be covered and your insurance will not be billed.
-This includes medical record review and collecting relevant medical information by a study doctor and a study-related blood draw.
-If you receive care outside of the study by a study doctor, this visit or procedures will be billed to your insurance.
+This includes a medical record review and collecting relevant medical information by a study doctor, plus a study-related blood draw.
+If you receive care outside the study by a study doctor, this visit or procedures will be billed to your insurance.

-For example, if you believe you have symptoms consistent with Lyme disease, and you would like to see a study doctor for routine care to treat and diagnose Lyme disease, this is outside of the scope of the study.
+For example, if you believe you have symptoms consistent with Lyme disease, and you would like to see a study doctor for routine care to treat and diagnose Lyme disease, this is outside the scope of the study.
 Therefore, this visit will be billed to your insurance.
-If the study site is in your insurance network, then it will incur the same cost; if it is out-of-network, you may be responsible for the full cost of the visit.
-You will not incur cost for any aspects of the blood draw associated with this study or medical information review by the study doctor that is for this study.
+If the study site is in your insurance network, then it will incur the normal cost; if it is out-of-network, you may be responsible for the full cost of the visit.
+You will not incur cost for any aspects of the blood draw associated with this study, or for any medical information review by the study doctor that is for this study.

-For those who mark that they are willing to share their story, Adaptive may contact you to discuss your experience with Lyme disease and your journey to a diagnosis.
-This is entirely optional and separate from any medical information that you share through your general participation with the study.
+If you mark that you’re willing to share your story, Adaptive may contact you to discuss your experience with Lyme disease and your journey to a diagnosis.
+This is entirely optional, and separate from any medical information that you share through your general participation with the study.

-Every effort will be made to ensure confidentiality of Protected Health Information (PHI) in accordance with HIPAA.
+Every effort will be made to ensure confidentiality of your personal information.

-· you do not consent to continue in the study after being told of changes in the research that may affect you;
+· If you do not consent to continue in the study after being told of changes in the research that may affect you, or

 You will be told about any new information that might change your decision to be in this study.
 You may be asked to sign a new consent form if this occurs.